openjournals/blog.joss.theoj.org/_posts/2020-02-10-call-for-editors.md

 ## Who can apply

-We welcome applications from potential editors with significant experience in one or more of the following areas: open source software, open science, software engineering, peer-review, noting again that editors with expertise in bioinformatics, the social sciences, and R/statistics are most neded.
+We welcome applications from potential editors with significant experience in one or more of the following areas: open source software, open science, software engineering, peer-review, noting again that editors with expertise in bioinformatics, material science, physics, R/statistics, and the social science are most neded.

 The JOSS editorial team has a diverse background and there is no requirement for JOSS editors to be working in academia.
 Unfortunately individuals enrolled in a PhD program are not eligible to serve on the JOSS editorial team.